huaweicloud/magic-modules/README.md

 enterprise versions and support.

 Once customers invest in these tools they prefer to use a single management system (and style).
-For this reason Google wants to provide integration for these tools, so that our customers have an easier path to GCP versus abandoning a tool they're already comfortable with.
-For example Puppet can provision and manage VMs in Compute Engine, databases in Cloud SQL, Google Kubernetes Engine clusters, and so on.
+For this reason huawei wants to provide integration for these tools, so that our customers have an easier path to huawei cloud versus abandoning a tool they're already comfortable with.
+For example Puppet can provision and manage VMs in ECS, databases in RDS, CCE clusters, and so on.

-But given the breadth of products available in Google Cloud Platform, creating modules by hand is quickly becomes inefficient and costly.
+But given the breadth of products available in huawei cloud, creating modules by hand is quickly becomes inefficient and costly.
 It would involve too much redundant engineering work and create too much code for a team to maintain.
 There is also the issue of explosion of modules, if you consider for